-The overall risk to which the Plan is exposed has decreased over the Plan year, following the de-risking implemented in August 2021.
+The overall risk to which the Plan is exposed decreased over the Plan year, following the implementation of de-risking.

 Members can combine the investment funds in any proportion in order to achieve the desired level of return and risk, in line with their own attitude and risk tolerance.